replicase/docker-pgcapture/README.md

    insert into users(id, name) values (1, 'kenny');
    ```

-## Demo cdc consumer with scheduler
+## Demo cdc consumer and scheduler dump
 1. ```bash
    # build pgcapture image if you do not have pgcapture image in your local environment.
    ./pgcapture/dockerbuild.sh
+   # default postgres version is 14 and decode plugin is pgoutput
+   # you can specify postgres version and decode plugin by setting environment variables
+   # example: POSTGRES_VERSION=11 DECODE_PLUGIN=pglogical_output ./demo-consumer.sh
    ./demo-scheduler.sh
    go run consumer/main.go
    ```